-If you think you have endometriosis, see your doctor who can refer you to a gynaecologist.
+If you think you have endometriosis, see your doctor.
+They may refer you to a gynaecologist.
 Don’t delay, as early diagnosis and treatment may reduce the severity of the disease.
 Many women do not get a correct diagnosis for up to 7-10 years, often because the symptoms can be different between women and can change over time.

-A laparoscopy is the only way to diagnose endometriosis.
-A thin tube (telescope) with a light (laparoscope) is inserted into the abdomen through a small cut in the belly button to allow the gynaecologist to see if there is any endometrial tissue within the pelvis.
-Some of the tissue is removed and examined to confirm a diagnosis of endometriosis.
+A laparoscopy (keyhole surgery) is the only way to diagnose endometriosis.
+A thin tube (telescope) with a light (laparoscope) is inserted into the abdomen through a small cut in the belly button, to allow the gynaecologist to see if there is any endometrial tissue within the pelvis.
+Some of the tissue might be removed and examined to confirm a diagnosis.

 Managing and treating endometriosis

-- Gentle activity can help to ease pain; aim for 30 minutes of physical activity on most days of the week
+- Gentle activity – this can help to ease pain.
+Aim for 30 minutes of physical activity on most days of the week.

-- Having enough quality sleep every night will help your immune system function at its best
+- Having enough quality sleep every night – this will help your immune system to work at its best.

-- Find ways to manage stress; try gentle yoga techniques, relaxation exercises or mindfulness
+- Finding ways to manage stress – try gentle yoga techniques, relaxation exercises or mindfulness.

-- Managing the pain may involve medication such as anti-inflammatory drugs or pain-relief medication.
+- Managing the pain – this may involve medication such as anti-inflammatory drugs or pain-relief medication.
 Speak to your doctor about medication.

-- Hormone therapy – such as the contraceptive pill or progestins, which may be given as tablets, an implant and injection or intrauterine device (IUD).
-This may help to reduce pain and the severity of endometriosis by suppressing the growth of endometrial cells and stopping any bleeding, including your period
+- Hormone therapy – such as the combined oral contraceptive pill or progestins, which may be given as tablets, an implant and injection or intrauterine device (IUD).
+This may help to reduce pain and the severity of endometriosis by suppressing the growth of endometrial cells and stopping any bleeding, including your period.

-- Surgery aims to diagnose and remove as many patches of endometriosis, cysts, nodules, endometriomas (chocolate cysts) and adhesions as possible, to repair any damage caused and possibly improve fertility.
+- Surgery – if recommended, this aims to diagnose and remove as many patches of endometriosis, cysts, nodules, endometriomas (chocolate cysts) and adhesions as possible, to repair any damage caused and possibly improve fertility.
 More radical surgery – though rarely recommended – may include removal of the uterus (hysterectomy), tubes and ovaries (salpingo-oophorectomy), or sections of other affected organs, such as the bladder or bowel.

 Severe period pain is not normal.
-If the pain is so severe that you are missing school, work and other activities, please get help.
+If the pain is so severe that you are missing school, work or other activities, please get help.